Dynasty-Watch/.github/profile/README.md

 ### Dependencies

-*Provide links and descriptions for the third-party libraries you're having your users install.*
+*links and descriptions for the third-party libraries to install coming soon...*

 ### Getting started